-- In the Tools toolbar, select the Select tool or press Alt + S. - 2.
-In the Tool Properties view, click the Permanent Selection 🝃 button if you want to apply the operation on all drawings in the layer. - 3.
+- In the Tools toolbar, select the Select tool or press Alt + S. - In the Tool Properties view, click the Permanent Selection all drawings in the layer. - 3.
 In the Camera or Drawing view, select the artwork to transfer to the Colour Art.
 Create a selection around the entire animation sequence if you want to apply the operation to all your drawings. - 4.
 In the Drawing View toolbar, click the Create Colour Art from Line Art 🚃 button or press .